sukhbinder/nitnem/README.md

 Nitnem Sahib (literally Daily Routine) is a collection of Sikh hymns (Gurbani) to be read minimally 3 different times of the day.

+Read this blog post for [a background on this app](https://sukhbinder.wordpress.com/2024/12/09/nitnem/)

 ## Installation